sMaX2016/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 Building on Gödel's insights, Alan Turing introduced the concept of the *Turing machine* as a model for what it means to compute.
 In his 1936 paper *On Computable Numbers* {cite}`turing:1936`, he formulated the *halting problem*: can a machine determine, for any given program and input, whether that program will eventually halt or run forever?

-Turing proved that no such machine exists.
+And then Turing proved that no such machine exists.
 More precisely, **there is no general algorithm that can decide whether an arbitrary program halts**.
-This result established the existence of *undecidable problems*: well-posed, meaningful questions that cannot be answered by any algorithm.
+This result established the existence of *undecidable problems*: well-posed, meaningful questions that cannot be "answered" by any algorithm.
-This also implied that no physical or digital machine---being at most as powerful as a Turing machine---can compute everything.
+Turing's result also implied that no physical or digital machine---being at most as powerful as a Turing machine---can compute everything.

 Further developments by Herbrand, Skolem, and others revealed more nuanced boundaries.
 In first-order predicate logic, semi-decidability prevails: if a formula is provable, there exists an algorithm that will eventually find a proof.
 But if it is unprovable, the algorithm may run forever {cite}`skolem:1970`.
 We can recognize truth by success, but not falsity by failure---a fundamental asymmetry in logic and computation.

-The limitations discovered by Gödel and Turing are not arbitrary---they arise from a deep structural feature of formal systems: their capacity to refer to themselves.
+The limitations discovered by Gödel and Turing are not arbitrary---they arise from a deep structural feature of formal systems: their capacity to be reflexiv---one can pose statements about the system in that system.
 Both Gödel's and Turing’s theorems exploit self-reference to reveal internal contradictions or undecidable conditions.
 Gödel constructs a formal statement that essentially says:

 >This statement is not provable within this system.

 If the system could prove it, it would be inconsistent.
-If it cannot prove it, then the statement is true but unprovable—demonstrating incompleteness.
+If it cannot prove it, then the statement is true but unprovable---demonstrating incompleteness.
+The trick is of course to build such a statement within the system.
-This is a formalized version of the liar paradox: "This sentence is false".
+It is a formalized version of the liar paradox, i.e. "This sentence is false".
 It creates a loop within the system that the system cannot resolve from within.

-Similarly, Turing’s proof of the halting problem constructs a machine $\mathcal{H}$ that is supposed to determine whether any machine $\mathcal{T}$ halts on input $x$.
+Similarly, Turing's proof of the halting problem constructs a machine $\mathcal{H}$ that is supposed to determine whether any machine $\mathcal{T}$ halts on input $x$.
 But then he defines a machine $\mathcal{D}$ that feeds its own description to $\mathcal{H}$  and inverts the result.
 The result is a contradiction: if $\mathcal{H}$ says $\mathcal{D}$ halts, then $\mathcal{D}$ runs forever---and vice versa.
 Again, a loop of self-reference generates undecidability.

+Interestingly, mathematicians carefully create systems that avoid circularity and paradoxes Spencer-Brown makes them central.
-This is exactly the kind of paradoxical *re-entry* that Spencer-Brown analyzes in *Laws of Form* {cite}`brown:1969`.
+With the introduction of the *re-entry* in *Laws of Form* {cite}`brown:1969` he formulated a system that is alien to many.
-In his system, the act of drawing a distinction is the beginning of form, but when a form refers to itself---when the distinction is applied to its own operation---paradox arises.
+In it, the act of drawing a distinction is the beginning of form, but when a form refers to itself---when the distinction is applied to its own operation---a paradox arises.
 This is not a flaw but a fundamental feature: the form re-enters the form.

 In this light, Gödel's and Turing's results are not merely technical limits but **deep logical consequences of systems that are powerful enough to observe themselves**.
 They are manifestations of what Spencer-Brown formalizes: the moment a system includes itself in its domain of discourse, it becomes incomplete, unstable, or paradoxical---but also potentially creative, open-ended, and dynamic.